Many people believe DOS to be an antiquated,

 DR-DOS 6, which was released in 1991.
 4DOS has had improved batch file

-commands for two decades.
-The most recent version has a myriad of new
+commands since at least the mid 1990s.
+The most recent version has a

-commands, switches, and internal functions that allow the user to do
+myriad of new commands, switches, and internal functions that allow the

-very complicated DOS chores that were once only the realm of higher
+user to do very complicated DOS chores that were once only the realm of

 For DOS itself, all new versions have updated batch commands and